 Most tire pressure gauges have sophisticated chucks that allow you to secure it to your tire in seconds.
 First, you want to unscrew the cap on the valve on your tire.
 Once it’s completely off, connect your gauge to it via the chuck on the end of it.
 Once it begins reading, you know it’s successfully connected.
-However, if it’s fluctuating, you have to make sure there’s no air leaks; some chucks come with a lock mechanism to clasp it to the tire valve.
+However, if it’s fluctuating, you have to make sure there are no air leaks; some chucks come with a lock mechanism to clasp it to the tire valve.

 When your gauge readings are consistent across a few seconds, you have your tire pressure.
 Next, you’ll want to adjust it if it’s over or underinflated.

 Adjusting the pressure in your tires is no huge challenge, either.
 First, make sure your tires are under or overinflated; like stated before, 30-35 is ideal.
 If you’re, say, at 40 psi, you’ll want to “bleed” the tire a bit.
 Many (if not most) high-quality gauges come with their own bleed valve.
 If yours has one, then you simply need to open it up and release a bit of air little by little.
 Make sure to monitor the tire pressure as you go along so as to not overdo it.

 If your psi is under the recommended levels, grab your inflator and get to work.
 Connect the inflator (or, if you have an inflator with gauge, it should already be attached) to the tire valve and add some air, usually done via a trigger on the handle.
 Like bleeding the tire, you’ll want to alternate between adding air and checking your tire pressure to make sure you don’t go over the recommended PSI.
 There’s not much else to it.

 Side Note: Winter